Installation

 There are several steps to resolve problems with detecting the character encoding of checked HTML pages: first ensure the web server, if used, is not returning an incorrect charset in the Content-Type header; second, if possible add a meta element to the HTML page with the correct charset; finally, check chardet is not installed, Requests >= 2.26 will install charset-normalizer, Beautiful Soup has its own encoding detector but will use in order of preference cchardet, chardet or charset-normalizer (Beautiful Soup >= 4.11).
 You might find that one of the other three detectors works better for your pages.
 There may already be a system copy of e.g. chardet installed; installing LinkChecker in a Python venv gives control over which packages are used.

-pip can be used to install LinkChecker on the local system.
+pip or pipx can be used to install LinkChecker on the local system.

 Setup for Windows